-I knew I wanted to do a “little mister” themed party for Burton’s first birthday so I started a Pinterest board to collect inspiration.
-I quickly decided to go with lots of bowties and mustaches in the same color scheme as Burton’s nursery (so I could reuse some items we already had – more on that later).
+I knew I wanted to do a "little mister" themed party for Burton's first birthday so I started a Pinterest board to collect inspiration.
+I quickly decided to go with lots of bowties and mustaches in the same color scheme as mentioned by the kids nursery (so I could reuse some items we already had - more on that later).

 Little Mister Invitations

 I wanted the invitation to be kind of "classy" looking but still make sense for a little boy.
 I designed the invitation and my husband (who has crazy artistic talent) sketched the picture of Burton on his phone (!) by drawing over a picture he took.
 I then added the bowtie for a shot of fun and color.
 I used striped scrapbooking paper to line the envelopes to continue the color scheme.

 Since the first birthday is really all about letting your child smear cake all over their face I knew I wanted to do something special for Burton's cake.
 I found instructions to cut a round cake into a mustache shape and topped it with chocolate frosting meant to mimick hair.

 Instead of cake, I opted for cupcakes for the party guests.
 I ordered them from a local bakery to save myself some time since I was making most of the food from scratch (we had 25 people at the party).

 To make the bowties, I ordered a chocolate mold from Amazon and made orange, green, and blue bowties to match the party.